 Ghee is even more concentrated in fat as compared to butter.

-Ones looking for a healthier solution can either reduce their daily ghee intake to around one or maximum two tablespoons per day, lessen more of it eventually, and only induce it in cooking once in a while.
+Ones looking for a healthier solution can either reduce their daily ghee intake to around one or a maximum of two tablespoons per day, lessen more of it eventually, and only induce it in cooking once in a while.

 Sabudana is a very common snacking item and is included in many recipes to make light and fasting-effective snacks and meals.